JavaKoala/rush_job_mongoid/README.md

 ## Turbo
 This gem uses turbo-rails, https://github.com/hotwired/turbo-rails.
 For Rails UJS fork from v1.0.2

+## Propshaft
+This gem uses propshaft, https://github.com/rails/propshaft, and uses a CDN for Bootstrap CSS https://www.jsdelivr.com/package/npm/bootswatch

+For the previous bundled CSS and sprockets fork from v1.5.0

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).